 situation re various personnel, and especially so Julie Asher, who kept us updated on Dan Jeffries.
 Going by the number of emails re the passing of both Dan, Ian Easterbrook, and Bob Molloy, all three were well remembered, so I have featured a short piece on each.
 You will find these in Personnel down below the Mugshots, to which there are some recent

-I have also created a photofile named "Guess Who" - a suggestion by Vivien Watkins - where you will find lots of photos of people and/or places we need help in identifying, please.
+I have also created a photofile named "Guess Who" - a suggestion by Vivien Watkins - where you will find a few photos of people and/or places we need help in identifying, please.
 This file will be found under Photos/Guess Who.

-(There are changes to other pages too, especially Crosstalk, which has new sub pages)
+(There are changes to other pages too, especially Contacts.

 This Website came about as the result of an idea mostly put forward by Ron Hewson's wife, Lynne.
 I believe some global discussion did follow with other ex ONI-ers, then, somehow or other, with a little input from myself, it seems I ended up being tasked with the job of trying to pull something out of the footlockers of memory!
 Having no experience whatsoever in the intricacies of web design, I jumped in, elicited advice from wherever, and from whoever was willing to give it, the following somewhat amateurish pages being the result of many frustrating hours at the computer.
 The initial composing of the pages, images, links etc seemed to pose few problems, at first.
 It was only when I came to try and publish it on the Web that those "few problems" revealed themselves to be many, and sometimes fatal!
 But, just as back in the ONI days, things gradually came together, and we succeeded.
 Although I began work on creating the site in September/October 2009, it was the middle of January 2010 before I finally got it up and running online.